Add Gene Annotation

 ; the program will sort them in memory.

-; SkipInconsistentRecords: indicates how to treat the conflicting records.
-If SkipLine - try to create annotation without
+; SkipInconsistentRecords: indicates how to treat conflicting records.
+If SkipLine - we will try to create annotation without

-; individual conflicting lines, SkipMRNA - skip the entire MRNA if at least one line of the record is conflicting others,
+; individual conflicting lines, SkipMRNA - the entire MRNA record will be skipped if at least one line of the record is conflicting others,

 ; None (by default) - nothing to skip.
 No case sensitivity.